Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 ### <a name="input_georeplications"></a> [georeplications](#input\_georeplications)

-Description: A list of geo-replication configurations for the Container Registry.
+Description: A map of geo-replication configurations for the Container Registry.

 - `location` - (Required) The geographic location where the Container Registry should be geo-replicated.
 - `regional_endpoint_enabled` - (Optional) Enables or disables regional endpoint.
 Defaults to `true`.